Ivanhoe (1952 film): Production

-In 1951, the film's main scriptwriter, Marguerite Roberts, was ordered to appear before the House Un-American Activities Committee, where she and her husband, John Sanford, cited the Fifth Amendment and refused to answer questions about whether they had been members of the American Communist Party.
-Consequently, they were both blacklisted, and MGM received permission from the Screen Writers Guild to remove Roberts' credit from the film.
-It would take nine years before she was allowed to work in Hollywood again.
-Roberts had already completed another screenplay for an MGM film, The Girl Who Had Everything.
-It was released early in 1953, but she was not credited.
+In 1951, the film's main scriptwriter Marguerite Roberts was subpoenaed by the House Un-American Activities Committee along with her husband John Sanford.
+They each cited the Fifth Amendment and refused to answer questions, although both were former members of the Communist Party USA.
+Consequently, they were both allegedly blacklisted, and MGM received permission from the Screen Writers Guild to remove Roberts' credit from the film.
+She did not work again in Hollywood for nine years.

 Scenes were filmed on soundstages at MGM-British Studios, Borehamwood, Hertfordshire, and on location at Doune Castle, Scotland.
 Both the Ashby-de-la-Zouch tournament and the Torquilstone Castle siege were shot on the large Borehamwood backlot.
 Woodland scenes were shot in Ashridge Forest, Hertfordshire and Buckinghamshire.
-The studio hired Jack Churchill, a British Second World War army officer (renowned for going into battle carrying a Scottish broadsword, longbow and bagpipes), to appear as an archer, shooting from the walls of Warwick Castle.
+The studio hired Jack Churchill, a British World War II army officer renowned for carrying a Scottish broadsword, longbow and bagpipes into battle, to appear as an archer shooting from the walls of Warwick Castle.

+The film omits several characters from Walter Scott's novel and introduces a company of crusaders who do not appear in the book.
+King Richard is not depicted until the final scene of the film, but he is a consistent character in the novel.
+Many other variations from the original book exist in the film.

 Music

-Miklós Rózsa's score is one of his most highly regarded, and it received both Academy Award and Golden Globe nominations.
-However, the composer was deeply disappointed with the film's treatment of Scott's novel, as he explained in his 1982 autobiography:
+Miklós Rózsa's score is among his most highly regarded, and it received both Academy Award and Golden Globe nominations.
+However, Rózsa was disappointed with the film's treatment of Scott's novel, as he explained in his 1982 autobiography: "It was a typical Hollywood historical travesty and the picture for the most part was cliche-ridden and conventional."
+The score was influenced by various medieval sources, particularly those of the 12th century.
+The opening narration includes a theme written by Richard the Lionhearted.

-The music of Quo Vadis established me as a composer of 'epic' scores.
-I became apparently a specialist in historical pictures, much to my delight.
-Whether a film was good or bad, the subject was invariably interesting and worth spending time on.

-Such a film was Ivanhoe.
-The book was a favourite of my youth, in Hungarian translation, of course.
-I re-read my Scott and was again delighted.
-When I read the script I was less delighted.
-It was a typical Hollywood historical travesty and the picture for the most part was cliche-ridden and conventional.
-So I turned back to Scott, and Scott it was, rather than Robert or even Elizabeth Taylor, who inspired my music.

-In Ivanhoe I went back to mediaeval musical sources ...

-In an interview with Bruce Duffie in 1987 Rózsa identified some of these medieval sources: